freebasic/fbfrog/readme.txt

 To do:

 - #define handling
-    - #defines that can be determined to be constants should automatically be emitted as CONSTs
     - Add -booldefine to mark a macro as "returns a bool", so the C #define parser can set is_bool_context=TRUE when folding